 1. Recruitment spendings

-To hire the good talent in the tech world is really challenging.
+To hire (and keep) the good talent in the tech world is really challenging.
 And here startups can’t do without the help of professional recruiters.
 But founders are often blind to the actual costs related to finding and hiring full-time employees.

 Be ready to pay any recruiter the 20 to 30 percent of first year’s salary of each employee.
 Additional recruitment expenses like dinners, drinks, travel and your working hours spent on this task are not included in this sum.